-The court received a complaint alleging that a special master of the United States Court of Federal Claims engaged in judicial misconduct.1
+The court received a complaint alleging that a judge of the United States Court of Federal Claims engaged in judicial misconduct.

-The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings ("RJCP"), allow for any individual to complain about a federal judge, magistrate, or special master the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts" RJCP 1.
+The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings ("RJCP"), allow for any individual to complain about a federal judge the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts . . . ."
+RJCP 1.
 "Prejudicial" conduct includes such things as use of the judge's office to obtain special treatment for friends and relatives, acceptance of bribes, improperly engaging in discussions with lawyers or parties in cases in the absence of representatives of opposing parties, and other abuses of judicial office.
 See RJCP 3(h).